 It has been a bumpy recovery, but after bottoming out in 2009, CMBS has gradually returned to a respectable critical mass as it adapts to piece-meal regulatory creep and anticipates what comes next.
-The long awaited "Risk Retention Rule" becomes effective for CMBS on December 24, 20161, one of many regulatory and structural changes that have shaped CMBS structure from pre-crisis (CMBS 1.0), to now (CMBS 4.0):
+The long awaited "Risk Retention Rule" becomes effective for CMBS on December 24, 2016,3 one of many regulatory and structural changes that have shaped CMBS structure from pre-crisis ("CMBS 1.0"), to now ("CMBS 4.0").

-A. Risk Retention.
+Risk Retention

-The essence of the Risk Retention Rule is to require sponsors to retain 5% of the credit risk of the transaction with a goal of better aligning the interests of sponsors with those of investors, i.e., being willing to "eat your own cooking."
+The essence of the Risk Retention Rule is to require sponsors to retain five percent of the credit risk of the transaction with a goal of better aligning the interests of sponsors with those of investors, i.e., being willing to "eat your own cooking."
 For CMBS, an exception was allowed in the Dodd-Frank Act to permit the "B-Piece Buyer," the investor that purchases the riskiest part of the transaction, to meet the sponsor retention requirement, a structure fundamental to CMBS transactions.
-The rationale for the exception is that B-Piece Buyers are sophisticated investors who perform extensive due diligence on the assets and acquire the below investment grade securities specifically to pursue the related higher yields with a complete and informed understanding of the related risks.
+The rationale for the exception is that B-Piece Buyers are sophisticated investors who perform extensive due diligence on the assets and acquire the below investment grade securities specifically to pursue the related higher vields with a complete and informed understanding of the related risks.
+The legislative feat of this exception was viewed positively by the industry, but as the details of proposed regulations emerged, it became clear that it was far from the panacea participants expected.
+With the final rule, there are still suboptimal conditions and requirements, but industry participants have moved forward to adapt.